 This course focuses on professional development, self-as-the-therapist issues, consultation, and clinical case presentation skills.
 Students receive consultation from the instructor and feedback from other students on clinical cases from their field placement settings.
 Students formulate and present cases using a variety of psychotherapeutic models with attention to sociocultural and contextual issues and recovery-oriented principles.
 Prerequisites: PSYC 675a

-PSYC675c.
-Practicum III (1, 3)
+PSYC675c, PSYC675d, PSYC675e.
+Practicum III, IV, V (1, 3)

 This course focuses on increasing student awareness with regard to areas of interest within the field of therapy and facilitates students' mastery in treating a specific population, age-group and/or clinical issues.
 Continued focus on professional development, self-as-the-therapist issues, consultation, and clinical case presentation skills.
 Emphasis is also given to outreach and providing psycho-education to the community.
 Students receive consultation from the instructor and feedback from other students on clinical cases from their field placement settings.
 Clinical hours gained while enrolled in practicum count toward LMFT and LPCC requirements.

-Prerequisites: PSYC 675a & b
+Prerequisites: PSYC 675a, b, c, and d respectively

-PSYC675d.
-Practicum IV (2)
+PSYC676.
+Practicum Capstone (2) (formerly PSYC675d)

 This capstone course focuses on the student's ability to document, analyze and present a final clinical case to graduate faculty and students, while applying skills of self-assessment and integration of Biblical principles.
 Emphasis will be given to personal and professional transformation, clinical insights and mastery of case conceptualization.
 Students receive feedback from the instructor and from other students on capstone cases.

-Prerequisites: PSYC 675a, b, & c
+Prerequisites: PSYC 675a, b, c, d, & e